sg13cc012/sample-codes/README.md

 # sample-codes
-This folder contains codes that were independly used in different projects
+This folder contains codes that were independly used in different projects.
+Author.
+Celine Hong/NHGRI/NIH